ali-hajeb/huffman-c/README.md

 - Table size - 1 Byte
 - Frequency table - (Table size * 2) Bytes
 - Encoded data
-- Total bit count - last 8 bytes
+- Remaining bit count - last byte

 In order to store the table size in 1 byte, the saved value is decreased by 1.